Round-Towered Churches of Norfolk

 These features are mixed with the up-to-date Anglo-Norman features such as imported freestone dressings and Romanesque decoration such as chevron.
 The doorways at Hales, Haddiscoe and nearby Heckingham have abundant decoration of this sort.
 The survival of these Anglo-Saxon forms can be explained by the lack of experience of building with stone.

-The Normans introduced this technology into East Anglia replacing timber construction in the Anglo Scandinavian tradition.
+The Normans introduced this technology into East Anglia replacing timber construction in the Anglo Saxon tradition.
 They were virtually no buildings in stone in East Anglia after the departure of the Romans and the arrival of the Normans.
-Local builders were learning and referring to surviving pre-conquest buildings outside the region for decorative vocabulary and to the vast buildings of the Norman conquerors copying their most distinctive features – the radiating chapels leading to the round towers so characteristic of East Anglia’s early churches.
+Local builders were learning and referring to surviving pre-Conquest buildings outside the region for decorative vocabulary and to the vast buildings of the Norman conquerors copying their most distinctive features – the radiating chapels leading to the round towers so characteristic of East Anglia’s early churches.